---FileKernelSessionManager.enable_persistence=<Bool> Default: False Enable kernel session persistence (True or False).
-Default = False (EG KERNEL SESSION PERSISTENCE env var) --FileKernelSessionManager.persistence_root=<Unicode> Default: '' Identifies the root 'directory' under which the 'kernel_sessions' node will reside.
+--KernelSpecCache.cache_enabled=<CBool> Enable Kernel Specification caching.
+(EG_KERNELSPEC_CACHE_ENABLED env var) Default: False FileKernelSessionManager(KernelSessionManager) options --FileKernelSessionManager.enable_persistence=<Bool> Enable kernel session persistence (True or False).
+Default = False (EG_KERNEL_SESSION_PERSISTENCE env var) Default: False --FileKernelSessionManager.persistence_root=<Unicode> Identifies the root 'directory' under which the 'kernel_sessions' node will reside.
 This directory should exist.
-(EG_PERSISTENCE_ROOT env var) RemoteMappingKernelManager options --RemoteMappingKernelManager.allowed_message_types=<List> Default: [] White list of allowed kernel message types.
-When the list is empty, all message types are allowed. --RemoteMappingKernelManager.buffer_offline_messages=<Bool> Default: True Whether messages from kernels whose frontends have disconnected should be buffered in-memory.
+(EG_PERSISTENCE_ROOT env var) Default: '' RemoteMappingKernelManager(AsyncMappingKernelManager) options

+--RemoteMappingKernelManager.allowed_message_types=<list-item-1>...
+White list of allowed kernel message types.
+When the list is empty, all message types are allowed.
+Default: [] --RemoteMappingKernelManager.buffer_offline_messages=<Bool> Whether messages from kernels whose frontends have disconnected should be buffered in-memory.
 When True (default), messages are buffered and replayed on reconnect, avoiding lost messages due to interrupted connectivity.
-Disable if long-running kernels will produce too much output while no frontends are connected. --RemoteMappingKernelManager.cull_busy=<Bool> Default: False Whether to consider culling kernels which are busy.
-Only effective if '''
+Disable if long-running kernels will produce too much output while no frontends are connected.
+Default: True --RemoteMappingKernelManager.cull_busy=<Bool> Whether to consider culling kernels which are busy.
+Only effective if cull_idle_timeout > 0.
+Default: False --RemoteMappingKernelManager.cull_connected=<Bool> Whether to consider culling kernels which have one or more connections.
+Only effective if cull_idle_timeout > 0.
+Default: False '''

+--RemoteMappingKernelManager.cull_idle_timeout=<Int>

-''' cull_idle_timeout > 0. --RemoteMappingKernelManager.cull_connected=<Bool> Default: False Whether to consider culling kernels which have one or more connections.
-Only effective if cull_idle_timeout > 0. --RemoteMappingKernelManager.cull_idle_timeout=<Int> Default: 0 Timeout (in seconds) after which a kernel is considered idle and ready to be culled.
+Timeout (in seconds) after which a kernel is considered idle and ready to be culled.
 Values of 0 or lower disable culling.
+Very short timeouts may result in kernels being culled for users with poor network connections.

+Default: 0

+--RemoteMappingKernelManager.cull_interval=<Int>

-Very short timeouts may result in kernels being culled for users with poor network connections. --RemoteMappingKernelManager.cull_interval=<Int> Default: 300 The interval (in seconds) on which to check for idle kernels exceeding the cull timeout value. --RemoteMappingKernelManager.default_kernel_name=<Unicode> Default: 'python3' The name of the default kernel to start --RemoteMappingKernelManager.kernel_info_timeout=<Float> Default: 60 Timeout for giving up on a kernel (in seconds).
+The interval (in seconds) on which to check for idle kernels exceeding the cull timeout value.

+Default: 300

+--RemoteMappingKernelManager.default_kernel_name=<Unicode>

+The name of the default kernel to start

+Default: 'python3'

+--RemoteMappingKernelManager.kernel_info_timeout=<Float>

+Timeout for giving up on a kernel (in seconds).
 On starting and restarting kernels, we check whether the kernel is running and responsive by sending kernel_info_requests.
 This sets the timeout in seconds for how long the kernel can take before being presumed dead.
+This affects the MappingKernelManager (which handles kernel restarts) and the ZMQChannelsHandler (which handles the startup).

+Default: 60

+--RemoteMappingKernelManager.kernel_manager_class=<DottedObjectName>

-This affects the MappingKernelManager (which handles kernel restarts) and the ZMQChannelsHandler (which handles the startup). --RemoteMappingKernelManager.kernel_manager_class=<DottedObjectName> Default: 'jupyter_client.ioloop.IOLoopKernelManager' The kernel manager class.
-This is configurable to allow subclassing of the KernelManager for customized behavior. --RemoteMappingKernelManager.root_dir=<Unicode> Default: '' '''
+The kernel manager class.
+This is configurable to allow subclassing of the AsyncKernelManager for customized behavior.

+Default: 'jupyter_client.ioloop.AsyncIOLoopKernelManager'

+--RemoteMappingKernelManager.root_dir=<Unicode>

+Default: ''

+--RemoteMappingKernelManager.shared_context=<Bool>

+Share a single zmq.Context to talk to all my kernels

+Default: True

-14.1 Addtional supported environment variables
+15.1 Addtional supported environment variables